alterasc/alterasc.github.io/docs/Spells.md

 ### Goodberry

-Casting Goodberry creates a Bunch of Goodberries and stores them in the party inventeory.
+Casting Goodberry creates a Bunch of Goodberries and stores them in the party inventory.
 When eaten the goodberries heal 2d4 point of damage, however if they are eaten more than once a day they can make the creature that ate them sick for a short time.

 Druid 1, Hunter 1, Shaman 1, Skulking Hunter 1